Common Deal Structures to Expect in the Lower Middle Market

 Non-Compete and Operations of the Business Transition

 Another important structural point to be aware of when selling a middle-market business is how operations will be transitioned.
 Any middle-market business will rely heavily on the leadership set by ownership and key managers.
 As a result, it is very common for the buyer to require the owners and managers to stay on for a period of time to ensure a smooth transition.
 This will often include providing a consulting fee for a period of time.
-You should also expect to sign a non-compete agreement, which will preclude you from starting a competing business or trying to win back past clients for a period of time.
+You should also expect to sign a non-compete agreement, which will preclude you from starting a competing business or trying to win back past clients for a set period of time.

 Closing and Post-Closing Conditions

-When a lower middle market acquisition occurs, there are bound to be closing and post-closing conditions.
+When a lower-middle-market acquisition occurs, there are bound to be closing and post-closing conditions.
 The closing conditions will normally be required to be completed in advance of the transaction closing date.
 These items normally include providing all necessary diligence information.
 Post-closing items are then required to be completed by a certain date spelled out in the purchase and sale agreement.

 Financing Impact

 If you are going to sell your business, you will also be subject to the buyer acquiring financing.
-As lower middle market businesses will typically sell for millions of dollars, the buyer typically will not complete the purchase entirely in cash.
-A buyer could take out various types of financing including term loans, delayed draw term loans, working capital lines of credit, and capital improvement loans.
+As lower middle market businesses typically sell for millions of dollars, the buyer typically will not complete the purchase in cash.
+A buyer could take out various types of financing, including term loans, delayed draw term loans, working capital lines of credit, and capital improvement loans.
 Depending on the structure, you could receive the entire purchase price of the business up front, or you may only receive a portion at closing, and the balance will be earned out later.

 In some cases, you may also be asked to provide seller financing.
 In this situation, some of the proceeds you receive via a sale will be held back and issued to the buyer as a loan.
 This loan will typically be subordinated to any bank loan and is typically unsecured.
-It is important to understand the full structure of this provision and assess any risks you are taking on.
+It is important to understand the full structure of this provision and assess any risks you are taking.